lark-max/DataSplittingAlgorithm/README.md

 How to use: You can specify only the most basic parameter: inputFileName; Whether input is included in the partition calculation; splitting method

 example:
 Win:DataSplittingAlgorithm.exe data.txt false SOMPLEX
 Linux: ./DataSplittingAlgorithm data.txt false SOMPLEX

-Or you can specify more parameters, as shown below seed = argv[4]: Provide seeds for some random methods, default = 1000 trainFraction = argv[5]: Set the fraction of the training set, default = 0.6 testFraction = argv[6]: Set the fraction of the test set, default = 0.2 outputTrain = argv[7]: Set the file name of the output training set, default = train.txt outputTest = argv[8]: Set the file name of the output test set, default = test.txt outputValid = argv[9]: Set the file name of the output validation set, default = valid.txt
+Or you can specify more parameters, as shown below:

+seed = argv[4]: Provide seeds for some random methods, default = 1000

+trainFraction = argv[5]: Set the fraction of the training set, default = 0.6

+testFraction = argv[6]: Set the fraction of the test set, default = 0.2

+outputTrain = argv[7]: Set the file name of the output training set, default = train.txt

+outputTest = argv[8]: Set the file name of the output test set, default = test.txt

+outputValid = argv[9]: Set the file name of the output validation set, default = valid.txt

 example:
 Win:DataSplittingAlgorithm.exe data.txt false SOMPLEX 1001 0.5 0.3 Tr.txt Ts.txt Vd.txt
 Linux: ./DataSplittingAlgorithm data.txt false SOMPLEX 1001 0.5 0.3 Tr.txt Ts.txt Vd.txt